Build It Yourself: Creative DIY Outdoor Furniture Ideas

 2. Build the Base: Arrange pallets to form the base of the sofa (you can stack them for height if you would like).
 Attach pallets utilizing exterior wood screws.

-3. Build the Backrest: Use additional pallet pieces (or cut pieces) to secure the backrest at an angle you desire.
-Fasten the pallets utilizing screws for stability.
+3. Construct the Backrest: Use other pallet pieces (or ripped pieces) to put the backrest at the angle you would like.
+Screws can be used to attach the pallets together securely.

-4. Finishing Touches: Apply paint or stain to the pallet frame (if desired) and leave to dry completely.
+4. Final Steps: If desired, paint or stain the pallet frame and let dry completely.

 • Add wheels to the bottom for easy mobility.